-In the event your properly placed mailbox is knocked down as a result of plowing, call West Chester Township Roads Division at 777-8765.
+In the event your properly placed mailbox is knocked down as a result of plowing, call West Chester Township Roads Division at 777-8765 or using our online service ACTION LINE.
 The Roads Division will repair/replace mailboxes damaged by a plow strike.
 Replacements when necessary will be with a standard U.S. postal mailbox and 4 x 4 pine or cedar post.

 Boxes knocked down from plow-thrown snow will be refastened if possible.
 Boxes down due to deteriorated materials will be the responsibiity of the owner.

 Improperly installed mailboxes will also be the responsibility of the owner.